nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 * Tokenization of digital and physical assets (real estate, etc.)
 * etc

-The intention of this document is to discuss how a fully functional NFT engine can be established in a decentralized system, to allow to support complex use cases related with assets tokenization.
+The intention of this document is to discuss how a fully functional NFT engine can be established in a decentralized system, to allow the support of complex use cases related with assets tokenization.

 The main objectives of this SPEC are: